 - Non-Action Guy: His overall role is mostly investigative, leaving the actual fighting for All Might and other heroes.

-- Secret Keeper: To All Might, as he is one of the 5 people, along with Nedzu, Gran Torino, Midoriya and Recovery Girl, who knows about the true nature of One For All.
-And one of the few outside U.A. to know about that.
+- Secret Keeper: To All Might, as he's one of only seven people who knows about the true nature of One For All, though he only found that out as a complete accident.
+He's also one of the few outside U.A. to know about that.